BrandonLewis/gis-survey.js/README.md

 ### CI/CD

 This repository uses GitHub Actions for:
-- Continuous Integration: Running linting and builds on PRs and pushes to main
+- Continuous Integration: Running linting and builds on PRs
-- Automated releases: Using semantic versioning to automatically publish to npm
+- Automated releases: Using semantic-release to automatically publish to npm
-- CDN deployment: Automatically deploying builds to a CDN-optimized branch
+- CDN deployment: Automatically deploying builds to the cdn-dist branch

+### Contributing

+We follow conventional commit standards to automate versioning:

+- `fix:` prefix for bug fixes (patch version bump)
+- `feat:` prefix for new features (minor version bump)
+- `BREAKING CHANGE:` in the commit body for breaking changes (major version bump)

+See [CONTRIBUTING.md](CONTRIBUTING.md) for more details on commit conventions and development workflow.

 ## API Documentation